winglang/wing/docs/docs/06-tools/01-cli.md

 $ wing test [entrypoint...]
 ```

 `[entrypoint...]` specifies the entrypoint list of files that will be compiled and tested.
-Valid entrypoint names are `main.w`, `<file>.main.w` and `<file>.test.w`.
+Valid entrypoint names are `<file>.w`.

 For example ([test_bucket.test.w](https://github.com/winglang/wing/tree/main/examples/tests/valid/test_bucket.test.w)):

 :::note Default Entrypoint(s)

-It's possible to execute `wing test` without specifying any entrypoint, in which case the CLI looks for all files ending with `.test.w` in the current directory.
+It's possible to execute `wing test` without specifying any entrypoint, in which case the CLI looks for all files named `main.w`, `<file>.main.w` or `<file>.test.w` in the current directory.
+If no files are found, the CLI throws an error.

 :::